ali-yousuf/StarWars/README.md

 - [Viewmodel](https://developer.android.com/topic/libraries/architecture/viewmodel) -The ViewModel class is designed to store and manage UI-related data in a lifecycle conscious way
 - [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) -  A lifecycle-aware data holder with the observer pattern
 - [Kotlin Coroutines](https://developer.android.com/kotlin/coroutines) - A concurrency design pattern that you can use on Android to simplify code that executes asynchronously.
-- [View Binding](https://developer.android.com/topic/libraries/data-binding/) - Allows you to bind UI components in your layouts to data sources in your app using a declarative format rather than programmatically.
+- [Jetpack Compose](https://developer.android.com/jetpack/compose/) - Jetpack Compose is Android’s recommended modern toolkit for building native UI.
+It simplifies and accelerates UI development on Android.
+Quickly bring your app to life with less code, powerful tools, and intuitive Kotlin APIs.
 - [Paging 3 library](https://developer.android.com/topic/libraries/architecture/paging/v3-overview) -  The Paging library helps you load and display pages of data from a larger dataset from local storage or over network.
 This approach allows your app to use both network bandwidth and system resources more efficiently.
 - [Retrofit](https://square.github.io/retrofit) -  Retrofit is a REST Client for Java and Android by Square inc under Apache 2.0 license.
 Its a simple network library that used for network transactions.
 By using this library we can seamlessly capture JSON response from web service/web API.
 - [GSON](https://github.com/square/gson) - JSON Parser,used to parse requests on the data layer for Entities and understands Kotlin non-nullable and default parameters.